anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 |              :                            |     :     |    :      |
 +-------------------------------------------+-----------+-----------+
 ~~~~
-{: #fig-stateless title='Example of the message flow of a DTLS session via a stateless Join Proxy.' align="left"}
+{: #fig-stateless title='Example of the message flow of a DTLS session via a stateless Join Proxy' align="center"}

 When a Join Proxy receives an ICMP {{RFC792}} / ICMPv6 {{RFC4443}} error from the Registrar, this may signal a
 permanent change of the Registrar's IP address and/or port, or it may signal a temporary disruption of the network.